Matsu'o Tsurayaba: Fictional character biography

-Matsu'o's resolve to become a better person would not last, however.
-His enmity with Wolverine led him to initiate an attack on his lover, Mariko Yashida.
-In particular, Matsu'o collaborated with another of Logan's love interests, Silver Fox, the leader of Hydra.
-After distracting Wolverine, they sent an assassin to poison Mariko.
-The assassination was a success, but Matsu'o underestimated Wolverine's true berserker rage.
-In a mad fit of revenge, Logan entered Matsu'o's penthouse and sliced off his arm.
-He then vowed to return each year and cut off more of Matsu'o's body parts.
+Matsu'o's resolve to become a better person would not last.
+His enmity with Wolverine leads him to initiate an attack on his lover, Mariko Yashida.
+After distracting Wolverine, Matsu'o sends an assassin to kill Mariko by poisoning her.
+Enraged, Wolverine attacks Matsu'o and cuts off his arm.
+He then vows to return each year and cut off more of Matsu'o's body parts.

-Psylocke, having returned from her stint with the Exiles, traveled to Japan to bury her former body.
-Upon arriving, she was ambushed by the Hand, who destroyed her body with an incendiary device, stating as they departed that Matsu'o gave the command to attack.
-Enraged, Psylocke tracks Matsu'o down, only to be horrified to find him terribly disfigured; the result of Wolverine's yearly revenge.
-Matsu'o, now missing both hands and other body parts, desires an honorable death and wants Psylocke to grant him that honor since he cannot hold a blade to perform seppuku.
+Some time later, Matsu'o is now missing both hands and other body parts.
+He desires an honorable death and wants Psylocke to grant him that honor, since he cannot hold a blade to perform seppuku.
 Before Psylocke can oblige, Wolverine emerges from the shadows and says that Matsu'o's punishment is not over yet.
 The two X-Men engage in a brutal fight that ends in a standstill.
 Wolverine relents, allowing Psylocke to kill Matsu'o.